osmosis-labs/osmosis/x/gamm/twap/README.md

 When a pool is created, records are created with the current spot price of the pool.

-During EndBlock, new records are created, with:
+During `EndBlock`, new records are created, with:
-* The accumulator's updated based upon the most recent prior accumulator's stored last spot price
+* The accumulator's value is updated based upon the most recent prior accumulator's stored last spot price
-* The LastSpotPrice's equal to the EndBlock spot price.
+* The `LastSpotPrice` value is equal to the EndBlock spot price.

 In the event that a pool is created, and has a swap in the same block, the record entries are over written with the end block price.